vbkaisetsu/clopure/README.md

 ('map like function' means that it takes an iterator and also returns an iterator.)

-When `iter-mp-split` is called, it starts a given function on the specified number of processes, and items of the given iterator are passed to each process.
+When `iter-mp-split` is called, it starts a given function on the specified number of processes, and items of the given iterator that are passed to the function created by `iter-mp-split` are distributed to each process.

 The following code is an example of `iter-mp-split`:
 ```clojure